He Said, She Said (Brooklyn Nine-Nine)

 "He Said, She Said" is the eighth episode of the sixth season of the American television police sitcom series Brooklyn Nine-Nine, and the 120th overall episode of the series.
 The episode was written by Lang Fisher and directed by cast member Stephanie Beatriz, making her directorial debut.
 It aired on February 28, 2019 on NBC.

 The show revolves around the fictitious 99th precinct of the New York Police Department in Brooklyn and the officers and detectives that work in the precinct.
 In this episode inspired by the Me Too movement, Jake and Amy investigate a case of sexual assault in a company and get in a dilemma when the victim plans to accept a deal to not say anything, which proves to be too personal for Amy.
 Meanwhile, Holt investigates the death of a criminal he caught years ago, convinced that he faked his death and escaped despite evidence proving otherwise.

 According to Nielsen Media Research, the episode was seen by an estimated 2.36 million household viewers and gained a 0.7/3 ratings share among adults aged 18–49.
-The episode received critical acclaim from critics, who praised Melissa Fumero's acting, Stephanie Beatriz's directing and its handling of the subject matter.
+The episode received acclaim from critics, who praised Melissa Fumero's acting, Stephanie Beatriz's directing and its handling of the subject matter, as well as the highly comedic B-Story highlighting Andre Braugher.

 Plot

-Holt (Andre Braugher) assigns Jake (Andy Samberg) to investigate the case of a businessman, Seth Haggerty (Jonathan Chase), who broke his penis but is also accused of committing sexual assault.
-Amy (Melissa Fumero) volunteers to work with Jake on the case.
+Holt (Andre Braugher) assigns Jake (Andy Samberg) to investigate the case of a businessman, Seth Haggerty (Jonathan Chase), who suffered a broken penis.
+Jake finds this hilarious but his smile vanishes when Holt finishes the story: Haggerty suffered his weiner-snap injury during an alleged sexual assault attempt.
+Amy (Melissa Fumero) volunteers to work with Jake on the case as she's weeks ahead on her paperwork and is granted a temporary assignment to the Detective Squad.

-Jake and Amy interrogate Haggerty, who says his accuser is fabricating her story.
+Jake and Amy interrogate Haggerty, who lamely presents himself as pro-woman and says his accuser is fabricating her story because he wasn't interested in her advances.
 They talk to Keri Brennan (Briga Heelan), the financial analyst who reported the sexual assault and broke his penis.
 Amy tells her to file charges but Keri changes her mind as the company offered a $2.5 million settlement if she signs a non-disclosure agreement against him; she also thinks her word would not be enough to change the system.
 Amy convinces her to let them investigate.

 Rosa (Stephanie Beatriz) overhears their conversation in the break room.
 To Amy's surprise, Rosa says Keri should take the deal, because she feels her life will be negatively affected by pressing charges, even if she wins the case.
-They interview her co-workers, but all of them state that everything is "professional".
+They interview her co-workers, and notice that all of them state bland mirroring platitudes that everything at the company is "professional".
 Haggerty's lawyer says that Keri will be terminated for injuring Haggerty.